Frequently Asked Questions

 If you need support contact:

 for employees: Employee Assistance Program

 If an incident of sexual violence occurs off campus, can the University investigate?

 Yes, if the incident has sufficient ties to Michigan Tech.
 For example, if it occurred at a Michigan Tech event or if the incident involved a Michigan Tech student or employee.

 If an incident occurred at a party and I was drinking, will I get in trouble?

 Michigan Tech's priority is to prevent sexual harassment and violence.
 While the specifics of the situation will be considered, our primary focus will be to address the sexual harassment/violence.
 We do not want the involvement of alcohol to prevent the reporting of such serious misconduct.
+Michigan Tech does have a Good Samaritan clause.
 However, the use of alcohol will not excuse the sexual harassment/violence.

 What protective measures are available?